Self-employed Payroll: How to Process Your Own Paycheck

 Dividends are regular payments made to a C-corp’s shareholders out of profits the business earns.
 These payments are typically paid in cash, like distributions, but can also be distributed as additional shares of stock.
 They’re divided according to the total stock a shareholder owns in proportion to the total stock outstanding.
 If you own 25% of the available stock, you’ll receive 25% of declared dividends.
 In addition, the dividends are taxed.

-One attribute owners enjoy about paying themselves in dividends is that they can typically be taxed at a lower rate than regular salary, potentially saving up to 20% in taxes.
-Partnerships and LLCs don’t pay any taxes on distributions, but the owners are subject to self-employment taxes when their share of the earnings pass down to their personal tax returns.
+One attribute owners enjoy about paying themselves in dividends is that they can typically be taxed at a lower rate than their regular salary, potentially saving up to 20% in taxes.
+Partnerships and LLCs don’t pay any taxes on distributions, but the owners are subject to self-employment taxes when their share of the earnings is passed down to their personal tax returns.
 S-corps can issue tax-free non-dividend distributions to owners as long as they don’t exceed their equity in the company.

 It’s important to understand the basic payment types available for self-employed payroll processing.
 Often, business owners assume they can withdraw money from the business however they want—only to be charged excessive penalties and taxes for not complying with applicable laws.
 We encourage you to do additional research in addition to consulting with a tax adviser before finalizing your new self-employed payroll processing system.